CharlieMc0/universal-token-launcher/documentation/backend-structure.md

      - `source_chain_id`: The source chain ID
      - `destination_chain_id`: The destination chain ID
      - `recipient_address`: The recipient's address on the destination chain
-     - `amount`: The amount of tokens to transfer

 4. **Add Deployed Contract Management:**
    - Update the database schema to track deployed contracts per chain